POSING A QUESTION: 10 BOOK TITLES THAT ASK SOMETHING (SORT OF)

 7: WHAT’S LEFT OF ME, KAT ZHANG

-Finally, because I had SO much trouble finding question titles *on my shelf*, I’m adding these two that I don’t own.
+Finally, because I had SO much trouble finding question titles *on my shelf*, I’m adding these three that I don’t own.
 Just because.

 1: WHAT HAPPENS NOW, JENNIFER CASTLE